Regius Professor of History (Oxford)

-The Regius Professor of History at the University of Oxford is a long-established professorial position.
+The Regius Professor of History (until 2011, Modern History) at the University of Oxford is a long-established professorial position.
 Holders of the title have often been medieval historians.
 The first appointment was made in 1724.
 The term "Regius" reflects the origins of the post as a royal appointment, itself a recognition of the important influence of history.

 The Regius Professor of History is ex officio a Fellow of Oriel College.
 Professor Lyndal Roper has held the Regius Professorship since 2011, the first woman (and the first Australian) to have done so.